 This book introduces the winter solstice customs and beliefs of the ancient Britons, Scandinavians, Romans, and Peruvians, as well as certain Native American sun ceremonies.
 My favorite part about this book is the mention of which aspects of these ancient traditions are celebrated today and why.

 14. The Return of the Light: Twelve Tales from Around the World for the Winter Solstice by Carolyn McVickar Edwards (Ages 8 and up)

 This book retells twelve traditional tales—from North America, China, Scandinavia, India, Africa, South America, Europe, and Polynesia—that honor the winter solstice.
 These are stories that will renew our wonder of the miracle of rebirth and the power of transition from darkness into light.

 Each of these winter solstice books shares something about the shortest day of the year.
-I hope that they help your children understand the cyclical nature of the seasons and the connection that we all share.
+I hope that they help your children understand the season of winter, the cyclical nature of the seasons, and the connection that we all share.

 Learn more about the winter solstice in winter solstice traditions!
 You might also be interested in our winter bucket list filled with fun activities!

 Learn more about Rhythms of Play HERE!

 Leave a Comment